algbio/flowpaths/docs/minimum-error-flow.md

 # Minimum Correction of Weights to a Flow

 Often, the edge weights of a graph are not a flow (i.e. do not satisfy flow conservation for non- source/sink nodes).
-While the models [k-Minimum Path Error](k-min-path-error.md) or [k-Least Absolute Errors](k-least-absolute-errors.md) can decompose such graphs, as a less principled approach, one can first minimally correct the graph weights to become a flow, and then optimally decompose the resulting flow flow using the [Minimum Flow Decomposition](minimum-flow-decomposition.md) model.
+While the models [k-Minimum Path Error](k-min-path-error.md) or [k-Least Absolute Errors](k-least-absolute-errors.md) can decompose such graphs, as a less principled approach, one can first minimally correct the graph weights to become a flow, and then optimally decompose the resulting flow using the [Minimum Flow Decomposition](minimum-flow-decomposition.md) model.

 This is faster in practice, because the Minimum Flow Decomposition solver is faster than the ones decomposing graphs without flow conservation.
-In some sense, we are delegating error correction to a pre-processing step, and then remove the error-resolution when decomposing the resulting graph.
+We are thus delegating error correction to a pre-processing step, and then avoiding the error-handling difficulty when decomposing the resulting graph.

 ## 1. Definition